 - (a) District Playdowns, which must be completed by February 15th, will precede all Regional playdowns, where applicable.
-District Playdowns for Senior AAA, AA, A, BB and Intermediate teams, which must be completed by January 1st, will precede all Regional Playdowns, where applicable. - (b) The Regional Director will establish the Playdown format to be used. - (c) If tied in points, the following tie-breakers will be used: - i.
-Number of wins: - ii.
-Record against other tied teams; - Goals scored minus the goals against in round robin games; - iv.
+District Playdowns for teams participating in the early set of Regional Playdowns and/or Provincials, which must be completed by January 1st, will precede all Regional Playdowns, where applicable. - (b) The Regional Director will establish the Playdown format to be used. - (c) If tied in points, the following tie-breakers will be used: - i.
+Number of wins; - ii.
+Record against other tied teams; - iii.
+Goals scored minus the goals against in round robin games; - iv.
 Fewest goals allowed in round robin play; - v.
 Most periods won in round robin play; - vi.
 Fewest penalty minutes in round robin play; - vii.
 First goal scored in series; - viii.
-Flip of a coin. - (11) In all divisions except Senior "AAA", "AA", A and "BB" and Intermediate, Regional Playdowns must be completed by the 2nd Sunday in March, using the current criteria, otherwise the Regional Director shall have the authority to declare a Regional Champion.
-The Provincial Championship shall be a competition among the declared representatives of each region.
+Flip of a coin. - (11) In all divisions except for teams participating in the early set of Regional Playdowns and/or Provincials, Regional Playdowns must be completed by the 2nd Sunday in March, using the current criteria, otherwise the Regional Director shall have the authority to declare a Regional Champion.
+The Provincial Championship shall - 49 be a competition among the declared representatives of each region.